 |This is a divorce reference guide to understanding divorce in Arizona.
 Each state has its own requirements, laws, and documentation, so we decided to gather it all in one location to make it easy and quick for you to find the Arizona divorce information you need before, during and after.|

 - Time Frame: After service of process, there is also a 60-day waiting period before a judgment is handed down.

 - Where to File: In the Superior Court of the county in which the petitioner lives.
-(See a List of the Divorce Courts in the State of Arizona)

 - Name of Action: Dissolution of Marriage.